Home

 Bible Study Online

-However, I'm quite sure Abimelech didn't forget what had happen when Abraham had first enter into his Philistine district and the king had decided to take Abraham's wife Sarah, and make her his very own?
-And although Abimelech was deceived into thinking that Sarah was Abraham's sister and not his wife, the Philistine king was still found guilty for taking Sarah against her will.
+And on top of this, Abimelech didn't forget what had happened when, some time ago, Abraham had first entered his Philistine town and district.
+It was at that time that Abimelech had decided to take Abraham's wife, Sarah, against her will to make her his very own.
+And although Abraham deceived Abimelech into thinking that Sarah was his sister and not his wife.
+In the end, God had still found the Philistine king guilty of taking Sarah against her will.

-Needless-to-say, God was not happy with what Abimelech was intending to do with Sarah.
-This is why the Lord had visited the Philistine king in a dream and it would be at this time that the Lord made it very clear to Abimelech, which dealt with -- that Sarah was to be returned back unharmed to Abraham at once.
+Needless to say, God was not pleased with what Abimelech intended to do with Sarah.
+And this is why the Lord ended up visiting the Philistine king in a dream.
+It was also at this time that the Lord made it very clear to Abimelech that Sarah was to be unharmed and returned to Abraham immediately.

 Bible Study Online

-Know that God also made it clear to Abimelech that He was very serious.
-God would prove this, by striking the Philistine king with a disease that would have eventually ended his life.
-God also struck all the women in Abimelech's household as well.
-This particular judgement dealt with a condition of barrenness which prevented the women from bearing anymore children.
+Know that God also made it clear to Abimelech that He was very serious in His demands.
+God would prove this to the king by striking him with a disease that would have eventually ended his life.
+But God wasn't done, for He also made all the women in Abimelech's household barren as well, which prevented them from bearing any more children.

 Bible Study Online

-Abimelech and Phicol the commander of his forces had a meeting with Abraham: "God is with you in everything that you do.
+"God is with you in everything that you do.
 Now swear to me here before God that you will not deal falsely with me or my children or my descendants.
-Show to me and the country where you are living as an alien the same kindness I have shown to you," the Philistine king would ask of Abraham.
+Show to me and the country where you are living as an alien the same kindness I have shown to you." -- Genesis 21:22,23

-But Abimelech would reply by saying: "I don't know who has done this.
+Now, after hearing this, Abimelech would reply to Abraham by saying: "I don't know who has done this.
 You did not tell me, and I heard about it only today."
-So this would explain the reason why he had Abraham promise that he would not have any harm brought against him and his family.
-But in the meantime, Abraham had brought sheep and cattle and gave them to Abimelech as gifts.
-These gifts would become part of the treaty that the two men had made between each other.
-But Abraham would go a step further by separating seven ewe lambs from his overall gift to Abimelech.
+So perhaps this would explain why, earlier, he had Abraham promise that he would not have any harm brought against him or his family.
+Be that as it may, in the meantime, we now find Abraham bringing Abimelech some sheep and cattle to give to him as gifts.
+Now, keep in mind that these gifts would become part of the treaty that the two men had made between each other earlier.

 Bible Study Online